-Children need interaction
+Children crave interaction

 Interacting with other children and exploring the physical world are invaluable experiences that contribute to a child's social, emotional, and cognitive development.
 Face-to-face interactions with peers help children build social skills, empathy, and teamwork abilities, which are essential for their future relationships and success in life.